jeremyckahn/chitchatter/README.md

 - File sharing:
   - Unlimited file size transfers.
   - Files are encrypted prior to sending and decrypted by the receiver (the key is the room name).
+- Embedding into other web apps via `iframe`.
 - Markdown support via [`react-markdown`](https://github.com/remarkjs/react-markdown).
   - Includes support for syntax highlighting of code.
 - Conversation backfilling from peers when a new participant joins.